Weak Identification with Bounds in a Class of Minimum Distance Models: Introduction

+This paper is also related to the uniformity literature. \cite{AndrewsGuggenberger2010ET} and \cite{AndrewsChengGuggenberger2020} provide general results that characterize uniform asymptotic validity using limit theory under a comprehensive class of sequences of true parameter values.
+AC12 use this sequential characterization of uniformity to justify the consideration of three strengths of identification: weak, semi-strong, and strong.
+We follow this justification for considering weak, semi-strong, and strong identification. \cite{McCloskey2017} recommends a general approach to uniformity in models with a discontinuity in the limit theory based on a first-stage confidence set for local parameters. \cite{HanMcCloskey2019} use this approach in weakly identified models.
+The RQLR test also uses a first-stage confidence set for local parameters that enter the weak identification with bounds limit theory.

+This paper is also related to \cite{CoxWeakIdFactor}. \cite{CoxWeakIdFactor} provides reparameterizations for low-dimensional factor models with one or two factors to classify the parameters as strongly or weakly identified.
+The reparameterized models satisfy the identification structure required by Assumption \ref{AssumptionNCIS}, below. \cite{CoxWeakIdFactor} then compares WIR tests without bounds and finds that those tests that use the reparameterization to plug in strongly identified nuisance parameters are less conservative than tests that do not use the reparameterization. \cite{CoxWeakIdFactor} also shares an empirical application with this paper. \cite{CoxWeakIdFactor} points out the need for WIR inference and demonstrates the smaller confidence intervals that come from using the reparameterization to make available the less conservative WIR tests.
+In this paper, we demonstrate further gains that come from using bounds.
+In particular, one of the confidence intervals in \cite{CoxWeakIdFactor} is very wide and includes unreasonable values of the parameters.
+In this paper, we are able to exclude those values from the confidence interval.

-The rest of the paper is organized as follows.
+\textbf{Outline.} The rest of the paper is organized as follows.
 Section 2 defines the class of minimum distance models and presents the examples.
-Section 3 states the limit theory for an estimator along sequences of parameters.
-Section 4 states the limit theory for the QLR statistic and proposes the RQLR test.
-Section 5 provides simulations of identification-robust tests in the two example factor models.
+Section 3 states the limit theory for the estimator.
+Section 4 states the limit theory for the QLR statistic and defines the RQLR test.
+Section 5 provides simulations of WIR tests in the two example factor models.
 Section 6 presents the empirical application.
 Section 7 concludes.
-Proofs and details for the examples and application are available in supplemental materials.
+Proofs and details for the examples and application are available in the supplemental materials.